 There’s a reason why they say, ‘you are what you eat’.
 Including a diet full of fruits and vegetables can give your skin a natural glow.

 Dehydrated skin is like a withered leaf.
 It is dull and lifeless.
 Drinking a minimum of 3 litres of water everyday can keep your skin plump and skin barrier strong.
 A healthy skin barrier prevents water loss and entry of foreign substances into the skin.

 9. Get Adequate Sleep

-Getting a good night’s rest keeps stress hormones and cortisol at bay.
+Getting a good night’s rest keeps stress hormones at bay.
 Many of the growth hormones are produced while we sleep.
 Sleeping can stimulate the production of collagen, a fibrous protein that keeps the skin cells firm.
 Sound sleep can prevent premature aging.

 10. Manage Stress

 Stress can cause your system to go haywire.
 It can lead to inflammation and breakouts.
 If you are already having eczema or rosacea, these skin conditions may worsen with stress.
 Try meditation, music, nature trips and whatever interests you to kick away the stress.